Trump opposes changing debate rules but will still attend

 He declined to issue an ultimatum that Trump would not attend if changes were made.

-Andrew Bates, a spokesperson for Biden, said “we will participate under the CPD’s rules.”
+Biden said he’ll participate in the next debate, which will be a town hall format.

+“I think it’s appropriate that when a person, a constituent, someone considering how they’re going to vote this year, when they ask a question,” the candidate “gets an opportunity to answer it fully,” Biden said.

-Organizers and both campaigns expect that the next presidential debate, a “town meeting” set for Oct.
-15 in Miami, will be more orderly, as the candidates address questions asked directly to them by voters.
+Organizers and both campaigns expect that the format for its next presidential debate on Oct.
+15 in Miami will be more orderly, as the candidates address questions asked directly to them by voters.
 The third and final debate, set for Oct.
 22 in Nashville, is slated to feature a similar format to Tuesday’s event.

 Associated Press writer Alexandra Jaffe in Washington contributed to this report.